Angeslab/Process-Journal/index.md

 Technical Progress
 - Programmed LED light patterns (e.g. soft blue for calm, flashing red for stress).
-- Tested brightness, color, and responsiveness to simulated input.
+- Tested brightness, colour, and responsiveness to simulated input.
 - Evaluated the feasibility of integrating LEDs into the bracelet design.

 Reflections: LEDs provided a simple and intuitive feedback method.
 However, I noted challenges with visibility in bright environments and power consumption.
 This experimentation helped clarify the need for a more expressive and integrated display solution.